go-resty/resty/README.md

 #### v1.0 Released

 Resty first version released on Sep 15, 2015 then it grew gradually as a very handy and helpful library.
-Its been a two year; `v1.0` released on Sep 25, 2017.
+Its been a two years; `v1.0` released on Sep 25, 2017.
 I'm very thankful to Resty users and its [contributors](https://github.com/go-resty/resty/graphs/contributors).

 #### Features
   * GET, POST, PUT, DELETE, HEAD, PATCH and OPTIONS